 The Practical Value of Studying Philosophy

-How do we know that this set of transferable skills pays off in a 21st-century knowledge economy?
-2017–2018 earnings data show that the national median salary of Philosophy graduates is now higher than nearly every other major in the social sciences, humanities, and higher than many other majors in the university — higher than Psychology, Communications, Business Management & Marketing, Environmental Science, Nutrition Science, History, English, and so on.
-(See the data on Payscale.
-At the link, search “philosophy”.)
+2018 earnings data show that the national median salary of Philosophy graduates is now higher than nearly every other major in the social sciences, humanities, and higher than many other majors in the university—higher than Psychology, Criminology, Communication, Special Education, Early Childhood Education, Business Management, Political Science, History, English, and so on.
+(For one data source, see Payscale.com.)

-Which professions do philosophy graduates pursue? • Technology • Business • Law • Government • Advertising • Journalism • Teaching • Sales • Human Resources • Activism • Public Policy, and so on.
+Which professions do philosophy graduates pursue?
+Technology • Business • Law • Publishing • Government • Advertising • Journalism • Teaching • Sales • Human Resources • Public Relations • Activism • Public Policy, etc., etc.

 The philosophy major is also exceptional training for many post-graduate paths, such as law school.
 Philosophy majors perform extremely well on a variety of entrance tests for post-graduate and professional study.
 See “Graduate Study” at the bottom of the Careers page.

+The Philosophy Club is paused (for Corona reasons).
 The philosophy club—run by philosophy majors—is a place of passion and curiosity, where students are welcome to explore a variety of topics in a fun, relaxed, and collaborative way.
 Come by and get a feel for our community.
 It will leave you with a new perspective on life.
-The club meets every Thursday, 2:00-4:00 p.m. in Schmitt Hall, 242 (the Philosophy seminar room).
+When in-session, the club meets every Thursday, 2:00-4:00 p.m. in Schmitt Hall, 242 (the Philosophy seminar room).
 The club has recently discussed topics such as love, authenticity, Reddit, money, art, knowledge, truth, and the question—”What is a sandwich?”

 Philosophy for Lunch

-Philosophy for Lunch is a weekly event where students and professors close-read and discuss a few great passages of philosophy.
+Philosophy for Lunch is a weekly event where students, professors, and other philosophy enthusiasts close-read and discuss a few great passages of philosophy.
 Everyone is welcome!
 No preparation or previous knowledge of philosophy is needed.
 Recent sessions have focused on free speech, the gun debate, Aristotle on friendship, thought experiments, Foucault’s Panopticon, and so on.